-Now that cold and flu season is here, I wanted to create a healing hot tonic to help you stay healthy and strong so you can make it through the season without getting sick.
+Now that cold and flu season is here, I wanted to create a wonderful hot tonic to help you stay healthy and strong so you can make it through the season without getting sick.
 My comforting Cold & Flu Fighting Apple Green Tea Turmeric Tonic is one of the easiest ways to fight inflammation and keep your immune system strong!
-Even though this green tea tonic is a powerful aid to protect and help heal the body, it has a delicious taste that will satisfy you completely.
+Even though this green tea tonic is a powerful aid to protect and help support the body, it has a delicious taste that will satisfy you completely.

 During the fall and winter months, I like to drink lots of hot herbal and green teas that warm my insides and help me feel rejuvenated.
 I also create tonics like today’s recipe when I feel like I may be catching a cold and it always makes me feel better!

 Sweet apple, fragrant cinnamon, tangy lemon, floral raw honey, earthy turmeric, nutty coconut oil, and spicy ginger, cayenne, and black pepper create a tasty blend of flavors that are really wonderful especially when paired with organic green tea.
 This superfoods tonic should be taken on a weekly basis during the fall and winter months.

 Green tea is one of my favorite teas to drink.
 This delectable tea is high in polyphenols which are phytochemicals that function as antioxidants.
 Polyphenols are the key to most of the health benefits associated with green tea.
 The most studied is the flavonoid catechin epigallocatechin-3-gallate (EGCG).
 One cup of green tea contains 20-35 mg of EGCG.